 Philippa was born in June 1314 in Valenciennes in Hainaut which today lies across an area of Belgium and into the French department of Nord.
 Her parents were Joan of Valois and William III Count of Holland and Hainaut.

 When looking for a bride for his son Prince Edward, King Edward II of England sent an ambassador over to the court of Hainaut.
 He was seeking an alliance with Flanders, and a marriage between the two houses would have been an ideal way to bring this about.
-Bishop Stapledon of Exeter was sent over as ambassador and gave a long description of Philippa’s appearance, also stating that she was ‘of fair carriage’.
+Bishop Stapledon of Exeter was sent over as ambassador and gave a lengthy description of Philippa’s appearance, also stating that she was ‘of fair carriage’.
 The nine-year-old was an ideal match for Prince Edward, but it was not until four years later that the pair were formally betrothed.

 Philippa was destined to marry into a troubled family.
 Her proposed in-laws King Edward II and his Queen Isabella were at war with each other during the mid-1320s, and by the time of Philippa’s betrothal to Prince Edward, Isabella was pushing to have her husband deposed.
 Philippa’s father backed Isabella and her lover Lord Roger Mortimer, and after a series of battles, King Edward II was forced to abdicate due to the poor governorship of his realm.
 Edward II abdicated in floods of tears and only did so to make sure that his son would not be barred from the succession.